sagesharp/coc-handbook/receiving_reports.md

 event's hashtag if it exists.

 Make sure to always keep an eye on any medium of exchanging information available for people attending your event.

+## Communicating the report

+If you are a conference staff member or an incident team member who does not have the authority to make an immediate decision about a report, you should contact the lead incident responder(s).
+If this is an immediate safety issue (e.g. a reporter is feeling unsafe or threatened), call the lead incident responder(s).
+If the report is less urgent, you can communicate the report via email or verbally to the lead incident responder(s).